Cray-HPE/docs-csm/103-NCN-NETWORKING.md

 ![PCI Configuration Space](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Pci-config-space.svg/600px-Pci-config-space.svg.png)

-The information belonds to the first 4 bytes of the PCI header, and admin can obtain it using `lspci` or your preferred method for reading the PCI bus.
+The information belongs to the first 4 bytes of the PCI header, and admin can obtain it using `lspci` or your preferred method for reading the PCI bus.

 ### Collection Example